scy-phy/minicps/README.md

 ## Testing ##

-You can intentionally skipe a particular test adding/uncommenting `raise SkipTest`.
+You can intentionally skip a particular test adding/uncommenting `raise SkipTest`.
 You can see skipped test summary in the nosetest output.

 To run a single test whitin a script use `/path/to/test:test_name` (witouth parenthesis).